AdaptiveMotorControlLab/CellSeg3D/_sources/res/guides/detailed_walkthrough.rst.txt

 a power of two still, such as 64 or 120.

 .. important::
     Using a too large value for the size will cause memory issues.
-If this happens, restart napari (better handling for these situations might be added in the future).
+If this happens, restart the worker with smaller volumes.

 You also have the option to use data augmentation, which can improve performance and generalization.
 In most cases this should left enabled.